- Optimizely X Web Experimentation

 Like pages, events are restricted to individual projects.
 This means that you'll set up, track, and manage events in a single project (unless your plan includes cross-project events).

 After you add an event to a campaign or experiment, it's called a metric.
-Metrics help you measure differences in visitor behavior, based on changes you make to your site in a variation in a experiment or personalized experience.
+Metrics are displayed on your Results page and help you measure differences in visitor behavior, based on changes you make to your site in a variation in a experiment or personalized experience.

 Learn more about how to: